PRIVACY AND ANTI-SPAM CODE FOR OUR DENTAL OFFICE

 We ask that you contact our Privacy Officer in the event you have any questions or concerns regarding this Code or its implementation.

 When we communicate with you, we may communicate via electronic means, such as e-mail.
 We strive to ensure that our Commercial Electronic Messages (“CEMs”) are sent with consent, identifying information and unsubscribe mechanisms.
 We require all CEMs from our Office to be in compliance with Privacy Laws.
-If and when we communicate with you using CEMs, you can opt out of receiving such messages by following the “Unsubscribe” link included at the bottom of such messages or by contacting our office at Riverbend Family Dental Care.
-Any questions or concerns with respect to CEMs from our Office may be addressed to our office at Riverbend Family Dental Care.
+If and when we communicate with you using CEMs, you can opt out of receiving such messages by following the “Unsubscribe” link included at the bottom of such messages or by contacting Riverbend Family Dental Care.
+Any questions or concerns with respect to CEMs from our Office may be addressed to Riverbend Family Dental Care, 14711 40 Ave, Edmonton, AB, T6R 1N1.
 In the event that our Office inadvertently sends out a CEM without consent, we commit to investigating every such instance and assisting the employee(s) or manager(s) involved with renewing their understanding and awareness of our compliance responsibilities.

 Accountability for this Office’s compliance with Privacy Laws rests with our Privacy Officer even though others in the Office may be responsible for the day-to-day collection and processing of Personal Information.